Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 D. reflects that his employer failed to set fair policies and negotiating procedures.

-This a suitable and challenging question because:
+This is a suitable and challenging question because:

 - Each option looks like a good one at first glance.
 Expect all options to be plausible, where you have to hunt for the best one.